Resting Site of Biblical Figures

 The Pahlevani and Zourkhaneh Rituals

-The Pahlevani and Zourkhaneh rituals are a traditional system of athletics that were used to train Persian wars.
-These rituals are a combination of martial arts, strength training, music, and calisthenics.
-The practices have been recognized by UNESCO as the world's longest-running form of this kind of training.
+The Pahlevani and Zourkhaneh rituals originated as a system of athletics designed to train Persian warriors, these rituals represent a unique fusion of martial arts, strength training, music, and calisthenics.
+For centuries, practitioners of Pahlevani and Zourkhaneh honed their practice into the ideals of chivalry, honor, and resilience.

 Nose Job Capital of the World